Travel & Visa News

 New tax on all foreign arrivals

-A trip to Thailand is about to get a little more expensive.
-Starting June 1, 2023 the country will impose a tourism tax on international visitors, the Thai government confirmed on Tuesday.
+A trip to Thailand could soon get a little more expensive.
+The country plan to impose a tourism tax on international visitors, the Thai government confirmed on Tuesday.

 Those who arrive by air will be taxed 300 baht (roughly US$9, which will be added into airfare) and those by land or water transportation will be charged 150 baht (US$4).
 The year-round tax will only apply to those staying overnight in the country, children under 2 or those traveling on diplomatic passports or work permits will be exempt.